- Focusing on outcomes that help to prioritise future funding decisions;

 The Council, in partnership with Cambridgeshire County Council, has submitted a Maintenance Challenge Fund bid to the Department for Transport.
 The £6.75m bid is to fund the repair of 65.61km of drought damaged fen roads across Cambridgeshire and Peterborough.
 Investment will enable the authorities to use innovative methods to maintain fen roads and enhance the resilience of the rural road network against future weather events.

 The Council has received £773,000 from the Department for Transport as part of the National Productivity Investment Fund.
-This is new funding for which the A605 Oundle Road improvement scheme (between Lynch Wood and Alwalton) has been selected based on the outcome of a feasibility study.
-The scheme aims to reduce congestion, improve journey times and access to employment by creating an additional lane on the eastbound carriageway.
+This is new funding for which the A605 Oundle Road improvement scheme (between Lynch Wood and Alwalton) and Nene Parkway maintenance scheme have been selected for delivery this financial year (2017/18).